Match your situation with the best technology option

 Numbers help establish and sustain process control and provide a framework for measuing handwashing compliance.
 Regular feedback motivates both staff and management.
 Success is celebrated and maintained.
 Variations from the norm are swiftly corrected and the risk of an outbreak drops.
 The business and its jobs are secure.
 The public's perception of quality in both the place and the people are key in keeping occupancy at profitable levels.
 These are the primary outcomes of the HandsOn System.

-This Handwashing For Life Healthcare Matrix is intended as a Monitoring Mall to start your search and learn about features and benefits of different technologies.
+The above pair of matricies is intended as a Monitoring Mall for standalone systems to start your search and learn about features and benefits of different technologies.
 Our focus has identified many options in this dynamic market where the need is high but experience is low.
 We have selected four routes, four companies, to help shoppers get started and better understand the niches for both hospitals and nursing homes.
-All four firms have been in business for many years and have demonstrated the necessary staying power with continual R&D investment.

 Stepping down the risk by stepping up monitoring technologies